mbarkhau/sbk/READMEv2.md

 Every wallet seed generated by SBK is ultimately derived from a random `salt` (with significant default entropy of `--salt-len=20` or ~160bits) and a random `brainkey` (with relatively low default entropy of `--brainkey-len=8` or 64bits).
 SBK uses the [Argon2][href_github_phc_winner_argon2] [key derivation/password hashing function][href_wiki_kdf] with parameters chosen so that the key derivation process takes on the order of a few minutes.
 This means that even for a relatively short and more easilly memorized `brainkey`, it will not be feasable to brute-force your wallet.
 Your wallet will be protected for decades to come, even assuming an attacker gains access to your `salt` and even assuming the forseeable evolutions in computing technology[^fnote_quantum_resistance].
 The price is that you have to wait for your wallet to load, so you will probably want an additional hot wallet for smaller and more frequent transactions.

 Some back of the envelope calculations to illustrate the diffuculty of a brute force attack: If we assume the attacker has gained access to your `salt`, then they will have a 50% chance of loading your wallet if they can calculate 2^63 hashes.
 Let's assume you used an average computer from 2012 as your airgapped computer and the Argon2 parameters which SBK chose were `time_cost=25` and `memory_cost=1024MB`.
 This might take 1-2 minutes to calculate, but on my more modern system, each hash with these parameters takes ca. 15 seconds.
 For easy math and to be conservative, let's assume that an attacker has access to future hardware that can calculate these hashes in 1 second, further assume that they have unlimited access to 1 million systems of this caliber (and more money to spend on electricity than they could ever get from your wallet).
 After `2**63 / (1_000_000 * 86400 * 365.25) = 292271` years they would have 50:50 chance to have cracked your wallet.
 It would be cheaper for them to knock down your door.
-Beware of shorter keys lengths though: if you use a brainkey of only `--brainkey-len=6` (48 bits), the same attacker would need less than 5 years, at `--brainkey-len=4` (32 bits), they would need only `2**31 / (1_000_000 * 60) = 36` minutes.
+Beware of shorter keys lengths though: if you use a `brainkey` of only `--brainkey-len=6` (48 bits), the same attacker would need less than 5 years, at `--brainkey-len=4` (32 bits), they would need only `2**31 / (1_000_000 * 60) = 36` minutes.

 All of this is assuming of course, that they somehow gained access to your `salt`.
 It may be ok for you to use a lower `--brainkey-len` for your `brainkey` if you can satisfy one of these conditions:

  - You are confident that your `salt` will never be found by anybody other than you.
  - If your `salt` is found by anybody, then you have some way to know that this happened.
 If you can make sure of this, then you will at least have enough time to move your funds to a new wallet.

-Even so, I would reccomend a brainkey of at least `--level=3` (48bits).
+Even so, I would reccomend a `brainkey` of at least `--level=3` (48bits).

 If you do not wish to ever use the `salt+brainkey` method to load your wallet, then you can simply discard them during the initial generation.
-To recover your wallet, your only option will then be to collect and join the SBK-Shares.
-If you find yourself the the subject of a [$5 wrench attack][href_xkcd_538], you can plausibly deny that you memorized the `brainkey` and say that your attackers will have to go to the locations where you put and people/institutions to whom you gave the SBK-Shares.
+To recover your wallet, your only option will then be to collect and join the `shares`.
+If you find yourself the the subject of a [$5 wrench attack][href_xkcd_538], you can plausibly deny that you memorized the `brainkey` and say that your attackers will have to go to the locations where you put and people/institutions to whom you gave the `shares`.
 Non-state attackers may find it difficult to convince a bank to open safety deposit box.
 Assuming state attackers can even find out who your trustees are, they may find it difficult to convince enough of them to betray you.

 [href_github_phc_winner_argon2]: https://github.com/P-H-C/phc-winner-argon2